Learn about the behind-the-scenes contributors to Synthesis, and how to become involved.

 - Marketing Marketing means reaching out and creating new audiences to utilize Synthesis.
 Responsibilities include running social media accounts, content creation, and general promotion of the product.
 Recommended qualifications include photo/video editing skills, public speaking abilities, and graphic design experience.

-Applications will open Spring 2024
+Applications will open Spring of 2024.

 At this time the internship is a hybrid experience that combines remote and in-office hours.
 Adjustments will be made on as needed basis based on the conditions of the pandemic.